-Joey has over ten years’ experience practising property law and Joey’s primary focus is commercial property with particular expertise in assisting local and foreign developers with development property acquisitions, due diligence, contract negotiations, ‘off the plan’ developments and foreign investments.
+Joey specialises in property development and property-related foreign investments.
+Joey focuses on commercial property with particular expertise in assisting local and foreign developers and investors with property acquisitions, due diligence, contract negotiations, ‘off the plan’ residential developments and land subdivisions.

-- Assisting a large Chinese developer in its series of acquisition of commercial properties in excess of A$500 million.
+- Assisting a Chinese developer in its series of acquisitions of commercial properties in excess of A$500 million.

-- Advising on the acquisition of a development site in Wollert for over A$100 million and continuing to advise on the residential development which consists of more than 800 lots.
+- Advising on the acquisition of a development site in Wollert for over A$100 million and continuing to advise on the land development, which creates more than 800 lots of residential lots.

-- Acting for a number of foreign investors in relation to commercial development sites acquisition and disposal.
+- Acting for a number of foreign investors in relation to commercial development site acquisition and disposal.

 - Negotiating and preparing agreements and leases for commercial leases.

-- Acting on behalf of property developers in regards to structuring and venture agreements.
+- Acting on behalf of property developers regarding structuring and venture agreements.

 - Law Institute of Victoria

 - Member, Victorian Women Lawyers Association

 Victorians finally have some certainty about how the National Cabinet Mandatory Code of Conduct will be implemented in this State, with the COVID-19 Regulations enacted on 1 May 2020 (but operating with effect from 29 March 2020).
 The Regulations create legally binding obligations which are generally, but not entirely, consistent with the Code.
 Our Property and Projects team explain.